RemoteConnectionManager/RCM_client_CI/README.md

 * [RCM client README](https://github.com/RemoteConnectionManager/RCM/tree/refactoring/rcm/client)

-or you can use a setup script that is setting up needed environment and alias
+or you can use a setup script that is setting up needed environment and alias try to find the best matching scripts for your current client architecture, like

 ```sh
 source scripts/dev_setup.sh
 RCM
 ```
+The first time, the script should create a virtual environment, install RCM requirments and activate the environment, then yu shgould be able to execute the script that start the GUI interface.
+In case of error during requirements install, try to fix the script, remo the produced virtual env and try again